Keller Chryst: 2017 season

+Chryst was voted team captain for Stanford in the 2017 season.

-Chryst started for the 2017 regular-season opener, throwing two touchdowns and 253 yards in a 62–7 rout against Rice.
+He started for the 2017 regular-season opener, throwing two touchdowns and 253 yards in a 62–7 rout against Rice.
+Against Oregon, he threw for 181 yards and three touchdowns in the 49–7 win.

-His best game was against Oregon in Palo Alto when he went 15-21 for 181 yards and threw three touchdowns in the 49-7 win.
-The previous season in Eugene, he passed for 258 yards and three touchdowns in that 52-27 victory.

 The following week, Chryst led a fourth quarter game-winning drive against Oregon State in Corvallis.
 He completed a pass to J.J.
 Arcega-Whiteside on a fade route with 20 seconds left to win the game.
-Earlier in that drive he completed a 25 yard pass to Kaden Smith on 4th and 10.
+Earlier in that drive, he completed a 25 yard pass to Kaden Smith on 4th and 10.
+He appeared in seven games and finished with 962 passing yards, eight touchdowns, and four interceptions.

-He was voted team captain for Stanford in the 2017 season.

 Tennessee

 After graduating from Stanford in June, Chryst joined Tennessee as a graduate transfer.
 He competed for the Volunteers' starting quarterback job with Jarrett Guarantano.

-Against #1 ranked Alabama, Chryst replaced Guarantano when he was injured in the quarter quarter.
+On September 8, 2018, Chryst threw his first touchdown with Tennessee against ETSU.
+Against #1 Alabama, Chryst replaced Guarantano when he was injured in the second quarter.
 He led the Vols on two consecutive drives that ended in passing touchdowns.
+Chryst appeared in six games and threw for 450 yards, three touchdowns, and two interceptions.

 Having only been on campus since June, he won the 2018 Tennessee MY ALL award and was named as a team captain.

-Professional leagues
+Professional career

-NFL

-Following the 2019 NFL Draft, Chryst was invited to both the Indianapolis Colts and Pittsburgh Steelers rookie minicamps.
-During the 2019 season, both the Buffalo Bills and Seattle Seahawks brought him in for tryouts.

 The Spring League

 Chryst participated in The Spring League's Denver showcase event on July 17, 2020.
-He was 10-16 for 142 yards and two touchdowns in The Spring League showcase game.
+He passed for 142 yards and two touchdowns in The Spring League showcase game.

 Chryst was selected by the Aviators of The Spring League during its player selection draft on October 12, 2020.
 He remained on the Aviators' roster for the 2021 season.